On The Violent Lesbian: Part 1

 Hello reader.
 My name is Rosie Dahlstrom, I’m an artist from Glasgow currently studying in London.
 My practice concerns gender, beauty, ambiguity, fantasy and metamorphoses, using the narrative framework of the monster from ancient mythologies to contemporary incarnations.
 I’m going to be discussing in this and future posts a subject I’ve been interested in for a long time: stories of violent women and their representations and interpretations in wider culture.

-The Violent Lesbian is a character I have thought a lot about over the years, as the transgressive and conservative ways in which she is represented I think tell us a huge deal about the perception of the relationships between violence, sexuality and femininity in wider culture – female queerness is so rarely found there that lesbians pretty much always have to be murderers to be visible.
+The Violent Lesbian is a character I have thought a lot about over the years, as I’ve come to believe the transgressive and conservative ways in which she is represented tell us a huge deal about the perception of the relationships between violence, sexuality and femininity in the collective consciousness of our world – female queerness is so rarely found in culture that lesbians pretty much always have to be murderers to be visible.
 It’s titillating; any online search for ‘violent lesbian’ brings up nothing but porn.
 But is the trope as simple as it appears?

-But again, we can’t seem to ever have a psychotic or violent female character without the association of lesbianism.
+But once more, we can’t seem to ever have a psychotic or violent female character without the association of lesbianism (“a history of identification between the female outlaw and the lesbian” (Hart, Fatal Women, 1994).
 This is an ancient association: women who kill must be un-feminine, as violent is un-feminine, so they must be masculine by default, so they must be lesbian and look at ‘women’ as ‘men’ look at ‘women’.
-Aggression is also a masculine trait, so a sexually aggressive woman is also a lesbian.
+Assertiveness is also a masculine trait, so a sexually aggressive woman is also a lesbian.
 It’s a simplistic misogynist equation that essentially denies female characters and by extension women the ability to be complex, three-dimensional, ethically questionable, ambiguous; as every female character has to fit nicely into a little box.

 Killing Eve is a very good TV show, well-acted, well-written, enjoyably frantic, and it’s not up to one piece of art to fix everything that’s wrong with all culture, even if it could have gone farther.
 I see that its main success is in depicting sexual desire as being comprised of many complex factors, such as power, intimacy, mystery, fear and obsession, which can transcend gender and other ‘restrictions’.
 So, what it may not do for the cause of LGBTQ+ representation in the media, it does ‘queer’ and complicate the depiction of more general sexuality.